If your site has been hacked, Don’t Panic.

 I have a file that looks suspicious, but I’m not sure if it is.
 How can I tell?

 If you don’t receive a reply, either your mail system or ours may have discarded the message thinking it was malicious because of your attachment.
-So please email us a message without the attachment letting us now that you’re trying to send us something and we’ll try to help get it through.
+So please email us a message without the attachment letting us know that you’re trying to send us something and we’ll work with you to get the sample.

 I’ve cleaned my hacked WordPress site but Google Chrome is still giving me the malware warning.
 What should I do?